 The CAC ratio measures the efficiency of your sales and marketing programs.

-For example, if you're spending too much on sales and marketing, you run the risk of taking too long to pay back your customer acquisition costs, and that can eat up your startup's runway.
+For example, if you're spending too much on sales and marketing, you run the risk of taking too long to pay back your customer acquisition costs, and that can eat up your startup's cash runway.

 If churn is also high, your EBITDA margin will suffer too.
 An efficient CAC ratio, on the other hand, gives you the green-light to invest more into sales and marketing to accelerate revenue growth.